Also available in: 繁體中文 | 简体中文 | Español | Tiếng Việt | ਜਾਬੀ | 한국어

 During the busy winter season, there are options for care.

-If your condition is not life-threatening, call your family doctor or care provider first.
+If your condition is not life-threatening, visit your doctor, nurse practitioner, or care provider first.
 Same-day urgent in-person or virtual appointments are often available.
 Visit, pathwaysmedicalcare.ca for primary care (day-to-day health care) options in your community.